-Sail upwind in puffy, shifty conditions.
+Sail alone upwind in moderately puffy, shifty conditions.
 Sail for several stretches of perhaps 5 minutes each.
 During each stretch, verbalize the feedback you are getting from the boat on one of the following.
-As you verbalize, make adjustments to keep the boat properly trimmed and moving fast.
+As you verbalize, use your intuition and feel to make adjustments without looking into the boat.

-- Sound of waves as hull moves through water: slow, medium, fast
+- Sound of waves as hull moves through water.

 Develop the habit of testing

 While sailing upwind in relatively steady breeze, or between puffs, practice making small changes in sail trim and steering and try to feel their effect.
 Several good sailors have said they do this constantly on the water so they can find the groove by feel, while still looking out.

 Sail standing up

 As a next step, try sailing upwind in a medium breeze while standing up and facing forward, either on the windward deck or in the cockpit.
 This may help you look at the water, as well as develop another way to feel the boat.

 After you get more comfortable using your senses and testing, go out on a medium day with a crew or another boat and sail with your eyes closed.
 Use what you’ve learned to self-correct any sail trim or steering errors.
 Ask the observer to watch for other boats and give you feedback.

 Increase your sense of feel by trying other boats in your class or in other classes.
 Trying to identify differences in feel will heighten your senses.
 Other boats in your class may have subtle differences.
 Boats in other classes will likely have larger differences.

 Reduce Distractions and Noise